mubaidr/ForgetThatPage/README.md

 - For Chromium/Google Chrome

 ## Features to come
-- Get javascript function return code to display message
+- Display message from javascript
+- Message displayed in different languages
 - Icon color change when page url is deleted form history
 - Images for the store view
 - Firefox version